dm-drogeriemarkt/foreman_git_templates/README.md

 ## Usage

 Repositories are fetched as tarball files and must have a specific file structure.
-Only one template for template kind is supported however multiple snippets are supported, for example:
+The root directory should be named `templates`.
+Inside the root directory there should be directories for template kinds and for snippets.
+Only one template for template kind is supported however multiple snippets are supported.
+Template file should be named `template.erb`.
+You can also define a default local boot template in the file named `default_local_boot.erb`.

 ```
 .
 └── templates
     ├── PXELinux
+    │   ├── template.erb
-    │   └── my_pxelinux_template.erb
+    │   └── default_local_boot.erb
     ├── provision
+    │   ├── template.erb
-    │   └── my_provision_template.erb
+    │   └── default_local_boot.erb
-    └── snippet
+    └── snippets
         ├── snippet_1.erb
         └── snippet_2.erb
 ```